 Public Drop-off facilities have to date been provided in Napier, Struisbaai and Waenhuiskrans.
 All these facilities are equipped with 30m3 skips.
 These facilities provide the residents the convenient opportunity to dispose waste, which they have not put out for collection, into containers for later removal by the municipality.
-The drop-off facilities were audited by Aurecon in June 2015 and the findings are discussed below.
+Aurecon audited the drop-off facilities in June 2015 and the findings are discussed below.